-A fundraiser campaign is started to raise money to begin upgrading the John McElligott Veteran Memorial Garden in time for the PA profession’s 50th Anniversary in 2017.
+A fundraiser campaign is started to raise money to begin upgrading the John McElligott PA Veterans Garden in time for the PA profession’s 50th Anniversary in 2017.

 The Society reaches out successfully to Gasoline Alley cartoonist, Jim Scancarelli, to ask that character Chipper Wallet, PA-C be reintroduced into the strip to help celebrate the profession’s 50th anniversary.
 In the comic strip, Chipper is a former Navy Corpsman who helped introduce the PA concept to the American public when he applied and was accepted in a PA program in 1971.

-In the fall, the joint project with the National Library of Medicine, Physician Assistants: Collaboration and Care, is announced and launched.
+The joint project with the National Library of Medicine, Physician Assistants: Collaboration and Care, is announced and launched.
 The traveling exhibit consists of six banners that highlight the PA profession’s flexibility, diversity, collaborative framework and community service both nationally and internationally.
-The exhibit will travel the country between libraries and PA affiliated organizations until 2020.
+The exhibit will travel the country between libraries and PA affiliated organizations until 2021.